TanStack/query/docs/guides/queries.md

 The **unique key** you provide is used internally for refetching, caching, and sharing your queries throughout your application.

-The query results returned by `useQuery` contains all of the information about the query that you'll need for templating and any other usage of the data:
+The query result returned by `useQuery` contains all of the information about the query that you'll need for templating and any other usage of the data:

 ```tsx
 const result = useQuery(['todos'], fetchTodoList)